rusini/manool/tutorial/Lesson-1.md

    literal eventually appears on the standard output specified by the argument `Out`.

-2. During compilation of the whole expression `{{extern "..."} in ...}`, all identifier definitions[^a2] (including, in particular, the one for `Out`) from the standard library module specified by the string literal `"manool.org.18/..."` are *imported* into the scope that follows the keyword `in`.
+2. During compilation of the whole expression `{{extern "..."} in ...}`, all identifier definitions[^a2] (including, in particular, the one for `Out`) from the standard library module specified by the string literal `"manool.org.18/..."` are *imported* into the scope that follows the keyword `in`.[^a3]

 [^a1]: In MANOOL ordinary functions are called _procedures_, and the construct `WriteLine[Out; "..."]` is more generally called an _applicative expression_
        (more on this later).
+MANOOL is a multiparadigm language with a functional core.

 [^a2]: ...or rather their analogs in MANOOL called _bindings_...

+[^a3]: `{extern "..."}` actually has its own meaning here (more on this later).
+For now you can safely ignore this fact.

 <aside markdown="1">
 This has nothing special by now and is quite a norm for a lot of languages nowadays, and I promise all of this is going to become more interesting later.